albumidentify/albumidentify/README.markdown

 (see section "Ripping new CDs") and will copy the album to /dest/path/ creating subdirectories underneath that.

+If you pass a block device as a source path, renamealbum will attempt to rip it as if it were an audio CD and encode it to FLAC before naming the album.

 ## Renaming albums (advanced) ##

 There are a lot of advanced options for renaming albums, and you can view a list